JetBrains-Research/paddle/README.md

 # paddle
-Young and dynamic build system for Python
+Young and dynamic build system for Python.